 The cuisine of Cuba hasn’t got the best reputation, but the local restaurants, or paladares, are your best option for tasty Cuban food.
-They are independently owned eateries which have only been introduced in the last few years.
+They are independently-owned eateries that have only been introduced in the last few years.
 Because they’re non-government owned, the food is a lot better and by eating at them you’re supporting the local economy.

-It’s sometimes difficult to tell if a restaurant is a paladar or government-run, so ask upon entering or just look for the restaurants full of locals – Cubans who can afford to eat out always favour paladares over the old-style government diners.
+It’s sometimes difficult to tell if a restaurant is a paladar or government-run, so ask upon entering or just look for the restaurants full of locals – Cubans who can afford to eat out always favor paladares over the old-style government diners.

 A complex history… that is still being made

 For all those who travel for history, Cuba is well worth visiting.
-Top places to visit in Cuba include nine UNESCO world heritage sites which have cultural or physical significance.
+Top places to visit in Cuba include nine UNESCO world heritage sites that have cultural or physical significance.
 From colonial Spanish architecture to visiting some of the very best communism-themed museums in the world, history buffs will have their Cuba itinerary jam-packed.

 The most interesting part of Cuba’s history is that it is still being made.
 Especially in terms of its relation to America, Cuba is still developing and changing as a country.
 So, don’t wait too long and travel to Cuba, because a visit now might be completely different from a visit in two more years.